Video Transcript - Does a Wrongful Death Settlement Need to Be Shared With all Relatives?

 In some states, including California, the court may also award punitive damages to punish the defendant for exceedingly negligent behavior.

+The time limit for filing a wrongful death claim may vary depending on your state.
 In California, the surviving spouse, children, and other family members have two years to pursue wrongful death claims against the negligent party following the death of their loved one.
 However, certain exceptions may extend this time limit.

 In wrongful death arising from medical malpractice, it may take some time for the surviving spouse, children, and family members to realize that their loved one’s death occurred due to medical malpractice.
 If that is the case, the two-year statute of limitations may start from the date they discovered the cause of death.